philpem/clearview/README.md

 The Production disk can then be used to make a ClearView floppy (using !ClearGen).

+## Other useful tools

+  * Willard Goosey has created a StrongED mode for ClearView: https://www.riscosopen.org/forum/forums/11/topics/15378 .

 ## Credits

 ClearView was developed by Merlyn Kline.